netobserv/documents/blogs/lokiless/lokiless.md

 ### Check ClickHouse content

 Let's make sure the database is being populated.
-We can use the ClickHouse client in that purpose.
+We can use the ClickHouse client for that purpose.
 From where you downloaded the `clickhouse` binary:

 ```bash
 ./clickhouse client